I’m going to admit that I can be a little ‘inconsistent’ with the car indicator.

 For the chance to literally step back in time a century or two, pay a visit to the Chandni Chowk market in Old Delhi.

 This is the heart of the medieval city and dates back to the time of the Mughal emperors.
-The Mughals ruled India for almost three centuries.
-You’ll come across them a lot during your visit.
+The Mughals ruled India for almost three centuries and you’ll come across them a lot during your visit.
 They left an indelible mark on the soul of India and a wealth of historic monuments to boot.

 The narrow streets and laneways of the market are choked with hawkers, hustlers, street vendors and rickshaw drivers, along with tea sellers keeping the entire affair lubricated with steaming cups of sugary chai laced with ginger and cloves.
 Disabled beggars rub shoulders with wealthy merchants; harried tourists fend off lethal touts left, right and centre.
 It’s confronting and invigorating at the same time.
 A guided walking tour is a good way to get the most from your visit.